robenkleene/development-references/unity/unity.md

 - `⇧⌘P`: Pause
 - `⌥⌘P`: Stop

+## Assets

+- Drag the icon size slider at the bottom of the `Assets` panel all the way to the left to use a list view

 ## Background

 - To remove the background with the horizon, in the `Scene` panel, click the disclosure triangle next to the layers icon and toggle off `Skybox`.